SlimIO/Config/README.md

 ```

 ### writeOnDisk(): Promise< void >
-Write the configuration on the disk
+Write the configuration on the disk.

 ### lazyWriteOnDisk(): void
 Write the configuration on the disk (only at the next event-loop iteration).
+Use the event `configWritten` to known when the configuration will be written.

 ```js
 const cfg = new Config("./config.json", {